 The Frederick Street winter peak demand is forecast to exceed the transformer N-1 capacity from 2024.
+The summer peak demand is forecast to exceed the transformer N-1 capacity from 2026.

 The preferred option to manage the load at Frederick Street zone substation is to build a new zone substation at Newtown by approximately 2026.
 WELL will manage the Frederick Street load operationally by shifting load to adjacent zone substations to relieve overloads until this occurs.